Himanshu-Singh-Shekhawat/Face-Mask-Detection-using-YOLOv5-OpenCV/README.md

 Video G-Drive Link : -
 https://drive.google.com/drive/folders/11IeePpL8YHyYqOor0sQkyHcFCX5w1fnI?usp=share_link

+Face Mask Detection

+Face mask detection is an object detection task that detects whether people are wearing masks or not in videos.
+This repo includes a demo for building a face mask detector using YOLOv5 model.

 So in this assignment i have done the real time face detections by using YOLO and deepsort along with the Opencv there are the steps which is followed in the process to to achieve the image recognition